El with descender

 El with descender (Ԯ ԯ; italics: Ԯ ԯ) is a letter of the Cyrillic script.

 El with descender is used in the Khanty language, where it represents the voiceless alveolar lateral fricative /ɬ/.

-El with descender (Ԯ ԯ) is the nineteenth letter of the Itelmen, introduced with the new Cyrillic alphabet during 1984-1988.
-In some publications El with hook is substituted by El with descender.
+In Itelmen, El with descender (Ԯ ԯ) is used in some publications instead of El with hook, the nineteenth letter of the Itelmen alphabet, introduced with the new Cyrillic alphabet during 1984–1988.
+These letters also represent /ɬ/.